mnaamani/node-otr-v2/README.md

-# Off-the-Record Messaging [protocol v2]
+# OTR3 - Off-the-Record Messaging [protocol v2]
-# NodeJs Module
+# Nodejs bindings

 This module exposes a simple evented API which wraps the native libotr installed.
-Supports only versions v3.2.x of library. (v4 is not backwards compatible)
+Supports only versions v3.2.x of library.

 Only tested on Ubuntu.
 (If you can help to make it build on windows please do).